corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/node/collaborative-recovery/installation.md

 ## Requirements

-* [**LedgerGraph** CorDapp](../../../../../../../en/platform/corda/4.7/enterprise/node/operating/ledger-graph.md).
-The collaborative recovery CorDapps depend on the LedgerGraph CorDapp.
+* **[LedgerGraph CorDapp](../../../../../../../en/platform/corda/4.7/enterprise/node/operating/ledger-graph.md)** The collaborative recovery CorDapps depend on the LedgerGraph CorDapp.

 * **Corda Enterprise** Corda nodes must be running Corda Enterprise in order to initiate or participate in Collaborative Recovery.
 This feature is not available for Corda Open Source nodes.